laikahaskell/meditations-haskell/README.md

 # meditations-haskell
 A haskell program that outputs a randomly selected line from the Meditations of Marcus Aurelius.
-The line is either randomly selected from the entire book or from the twelve books (chapters) of your choice using a command line argument.
+The line is either randomly selected from the entire book or from the book (chapter) of your choice using a command line argument.

 ## Dependencies
 I used the [haskell platform](https://www.haskell.org/platform/) which includes many packages and a compiler.